wevandrunen/wevandrunen.github.io/_pages/landing.md

 intro:
   - excerpt: 'My research focuses on the evolution and ecology of polyploid plants in natural and urban systems.
-I use a variety of quantitative approaches, combining computational (e.g., theory, simulation modeling, phylogenetic analyses, mand analysis of large public, pre-published, and community science datasets) and empirical methods (e.g., field studies, large-scale experiments in common gardens and natural populations).'
+I use a variety of quantitative approaches, combining computational (theory, simulation modeling, phylogenetic analyses, mand analysis of large public, pre-published, and community science datasets) and empirical methods (field studies, large-scale experiments in common gardens and natural populations).'

 feature_row:
   - image_path: /assets/images/strawbsGTI resize.jpg